 (Recently I asked a few strangers in San Diego when we were perched at a particularly high vantage point of the city from which the hillside of Tijuana was visible if they could identify what they were looking at.
 Not one person out of the several I asked knew that they were looking across the border into the Tijuana River Valley.)

 Though he faced skepticism from a conservative business establishment as well as opposition from a bourgeoning preservationist movement, Hahn negotiated and shepherded Horton Plaza into reality.
 Beyond this binary, the result was clear: the Gaslamp Quarter, Victorian Architecture, and “architecture” more broadly became fundamental to San Diego.
-I am not saying that one begot the other, but the Gaslamp Quarter Historical Foundation (GQHF) was founded in 1981, the proposal to renovate downtown San Diego with plans for a shopping mall first appeared in 1972, the building in which the GQHF resides was designated historical in 1979, and Horton Plaza opened in 1985.
+We are not saying that one begot the other, but the Gaslamp Quarter Historical Foundation (GQHF) was founded in 1981, the proposal to renovate downtown San Diego with plans for a shopping mall first appeared in 1972, the building in which the GQHF resides was designated historical in 1979, and Horton Plaza opened in 1985.
 Suffice it to say, there is a cross weaving of ideas on preservation throughout this period.

 Horton Plaza did end up achieving its projected emblematic presence in Downtown San Diego.
 Perhaps it takes the generation of those of us who grew up impressed, enchanted, and even haunted by its labyrinthine halls to recognize how strongly Jerde’s architecture impacted our collective city psyche.
-I would even argue that those who dislike the structure are frustrated by how impactful it really is, almost like a gargoyle you wish to forget.
+We would even argue that those who dislike the structure are frustrated by how impactful it really is, almost like a gargoyle you wish to forget.
 Jerde gifted San Diego a post-modern architectural gem, gaining national attention and hosting millions of people in its first year.
-We were once again “back on the map”.
+We were once again “on the map”.
 Our city, which we well know has both a through line of conservative history as well as remarkable outbursts of alternative culture, once again was the site of an avant-garde phenomenon, a strange marriage between a relatively progressive developer and a romantic postmodern architect.
-In fact its creation even mirrors and perhaps should be put alongside the history of other utopian outbursts that have passed through San Diego (Davis’s folly, Jesse Shepherd’s Villa Montezuma, Katherine Tingley’s Lomaland.)
+In fact its creation even mirrors and perhaps should be put alongside the history of other utopian outbursts that have passed through San Diego (William Heath Davis’s folly, Jesse Shepherd’s Villa Montezuma, Katherine Tingley’s Lomaland.)
 Hahn’s plans included a hunt for local businesses that could represent the fantasies Jerde’s structures evoked.
 There was, for example, a travel agency that sold flights solely to European cities, clearly the origins for Jerde’s inspirations.
 Even the carts at the floor of the Horton Plaza channel were to be mobile startups for up and coming low budget businesses, gypsy carts along the main avenue.
-There were clear plans of a type of social engineering, not so unlike the impulses of Le Corbusier though surely through the distorted lens of Disney.
+There were clear plans of a type of social engineering, not so unlike the impulses of Le Corbusier though surely through the imagineering lens of Disney.